cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

   verifying the validity of the input shares, where validity is defined by an arithmetic circuit evaluated over the input.

-  In {{prio3}} we describe `prio3`, a VDAF that permits the same uses cases as the original Prio protocol, but which is based on cryptographic techniques introduced later in [BBCGGI19] that result in significant performance gains.
+  In {{prio3}} we describe `prio3`, a VDAF that follows the same overall framework as the original Prio protocol, but incorporates techniques introduced in [BBCGGI19] that result in significant performance gains.

 * More recently, Boneh et al. [BBCGGI21] described a protocol for solving the `t`-heavy-hitters problem in a privacy-preserving manner.
 In this setting,